cprerovsky/kettlebell-emom-website/privacy.md

 We do not sell your personal data to third parties.

 ## 9. International Transfers
 Data collected via Google Analytics may be transferred to and processed in the United States and other countries outside the European Economic Area (EEA).

+App analytics via TelemetryDeck are stored within the European Union (Germany) and do not involve international data transfers.

-We ensure adequate safeguards are in place:
+For Google Analytics, we ensure adequate safeguards are in place:
 - Google LLC is certified under the **EU-U.S. Data Privacy Framework**
 - We have implemented **IP anonymization** to reduce the personal nature of the data
 - Google provides **Standard Contractual Clauses** for data transfers